 The Banque de France organises several thematic conferences per year, listed here in chronological order.

-The Banque de France's research seminars present papers on economics or financial stability, including those those within the Bank's partnership with TSE.
+The Banque de France's research seminars present papers on economics or financial stability, by its staff or by invited economists.